BadMask121/member/README.md

 ## TODO

 [x] Implement inviting bot to group logic
-[ ] Implement storing of messages to db and vector db for initializer [ ] Implement storing of messages to db and vector db for new messages [ ] Implement message command handlers
+[x] Implement storing of messages to db and vector db for initializer [x] Implement storing of messages to db and vector db for new messages [x] Implement message command handlers
-[ ] Implement message parser for AI commands
+[x] Implement message parser for AI commands
+[ ] Implement proper error logger with sentry
 [ ] Implement authentication and session refresh